BlitzPredict (XBP) Reaches One Day Volume of $5,799.00

-BlitzPredict (XBP) traded flat against the U.S. dollar during the twenty-four hour period ending at 19:00 PM ET on July 2nd.
-BlitzPredict has a market capitalization of $808,819.28 and approximately $5,799.00 worth of BlitzPredict was traded on exchanges in the last day.
-In the last seven days, BlitzPredict has traded flat against the U.S. dollar.
-One BlitzPredict coin can now be bought for $0.0021 or 0.00000004 BTC on cryptocurrency exchanges.
+BlitzPredict (XBP) traded flat against the dollar during the twenty-four hour period ending at 11:00 AM E.T. on July 4th.
+BlitzPredict has a total market capitalization of $808,819.28 and $5,799.00 worth of BlitzPredict was traded on exchanges in the last day.
+One BlitzPredict coin can currently be purchased for approximately $0.0021 or 0.00000004 BTC on cryptocurrency exchanges.
+Over the last seven days, BlitzPredict has traded flat against the dollar.

 - Stealth (XST) traded flat against the dollar and now trades at $0.0115 or 0.00000038 BTC.